net-tools/js-core/README.md

 ## Reference ##

 Full reference would be too long.
-Please refer to the jsdoc repository here : http://net-tools.ovh/js-api-reference/net-tools/index.html#js-core/src/js-core.js

 However, here is a simple list of functions provided :